Tiger starts hot, cools late at Genesis Invitational

-Tiger Woods came out roaring in the opening round of the Genesis Invitational on Thursday, though a cool finish prevented him for threatening for the lead in Pacific Palisades, Calif.
+Tiger Woods came out roaring in the opening round of the Genesis Invitational on Thursday, though a cool finish prevented him from threatening for the lead in Pacific Palisades, Calif.

 Woods, the tournament host, shot a 2-under-par 69 at Riviera Country Club, finishing five strokes behind leader Matt Kuchar.
-While Kuchar fired a 7-under 64, no other player bettered 67, with a handful tied in second at 4 under.
+While Kuchar fired a 7-under 64, no other player bettered 67, with five players tied in second at 4 under.

-Another chunk of players are at 3 under — including world No. 1 Rory McIlroy of Northern Ireland, Australia’s Jason Day, Patrick Cantlay and Bryson DeChambeau — with Woods finishing alongside more than a dozen players another stroke back.
+Another 10 players are at 3 under — including world No. 1 Rory McIlroy of Northern Ireland, Australia’s Jason Day, Patrick Cantlay, Patrick Reed and Bryson DeChambeau — with Woods finishing alongside 15 players another stroke back.
 Among others at 2 under are Brooks Koepka and England’s Justin Rose.

 Woods is chasing a record 83rd career win on the PGA Tour and also seeking to snap a drought at Riviera — this is the lone PGA Tour event where he has made at least 10 career starts without winning.
 Thursday marked his 14th start in the event.